Yoro Valley

 Detailed Information

-Yoro Valley is a deep gorge created by the Yoro River, stretching approximately 6 kilometers from Asaohara in Ichihara City to Awamata in Otaki Town, located nearly in the center of Chiba Prefecture's Boso Peninsula.
-It is renowned as one of the largest tourist areas in Boso, where rich nature remains, featuring waterfalls, beautiful valleys, and hot springs.
-Also referred to as the "hidden retreat of Boso," it is one of the top power spots in the prefecture, attracting travelers seeking healing throughout the year.
+Yoro Keikoku is a deep ravine created by the Yoro River, stretching for about 6 kilometers from Asobara in Ichihara City to Awamata in Otaki Town, Isumi District, in the nearly central area of the Boso Peninsula in Chiba Prefecture.
+Rich natural scenery still remains here, and it is known as one of the largest sightseeing areas in Boso, bringing together waterfalls, scenic valley landscapes, and hot springs.
+Often called the “inner retreat of Boso,” it is one of the prefecture’s premier power spots, visited by travelers seeking relaxation throughout the year.

-The fresh green that spreads along the valley is lush, and the trees reflecting on the water surface sparkle.
-The gorge remains relatively cool in temperature, making it a popular summer retreat.
-Walking in the dappled sunlight, visitors can experience the rich abundance of nature surrounded by clear streams and birdsong.
+The fresh green leaves spreading along the valley are vibrant, and the trees reflected on the river surface sparkle brilliantly.
+The valley remains relatively cool, making it a popular summer retreat.
+Walking beneath the dappled sunlight, you can enjoy a clear stream where small fish swim and the songs of birds, experiencing nature in its purest form.

-Typically, the autumn foliage reaches its peak from late November to early December, dyeing the valley in vivid colors.
-The particularly popular spots include:
+The autumn leaves usually reach their peak from late November to early December, painting the valley in vivid colors.

 • Umegase Valley